scharrier/li3_socialauth/README.md

 Supported services
 ------------------

-Actually only these services are supported.
+Actually these services are supported.
 More to come soon:
 - Twitter
 - Facebook
 - Google+
 - Microsoft Live
+- Github
+- Foursquare

 Help and support
 ----------------